 LinkedIn reserves the right to review all MDP Integrations at any time, in our discretion, and you will use commercially reasonable efforts to accommodate: (a) reasonable requests by LinkedIn relating to such review and (b) modifications to your MDP Integrations requested by LinkedIn as a result of such review.

-If you are participating in the Audience Management program, LinkedIn must approve all related MDP Integrations (in writing, email acceptable) in advance of you first promoting, distributing, or making publicly available any such MDP Integration.
+If you are accessing Matched Audiences, Lead Generation, or Offline Conversions APIs, LinkedIn must approve all related MDP Integrations (in writing, email acceptable) in advance of you first promoting, distributing, or making publicly available any such MDP Integration.
 While LinkedIn will make reasonable efforts to respond to approval requests, LinkedIn does not promise any timeframe for such response.
 You are responsible for ensuring that your MDP Integration is, at all times, in compliance with these Terms and any specifications that LinkedIn requires as part of the approval process, even if LinkedIn approves your MDP Integration.

 Certain MDP Data is subject to additional use and disclosure limitations: